This reference guide is designed to assist in defining terms frequently used at Missouri State University and in the Undergraduate Catalog.

 Catalog University's official publication of academic policies and procedures, programs of study, and course offerings for a particular academic year.

-Certificate Document representing that the student has completed a University certificate program of study.
+Certificate Document representing that the student has completed a University Certificate.

 Change of Schedule Period First five days of the fall and spring semester and first two days of summer session in which students can add and drop classes.